natalierellis/natalierellis/README.md

 ### Current Interests
 **[Cancer Risk Prediction Model](https://github.com/natalierellis/CancerRiskPrediction)**
 - **Advancing Healthcare Analytics:**
-  - Leveraging bioinformatics and machine learning tools to integrate multi-omics data for precision medicine.
+  - Leveraging bioinformatics and machine learning tools to integrate multimodal data for precision medicine.
 - **AI for Precision Medicine:**
   - Developing a survival analysis model using genomic, clinical, and lifestyle data from **All of Us** to estimate **when** someone might develop cancer.